lauren-kissela/nyc-solar-readiness/README.md

 Lastly, I used used the linear equations that define the relationship between MW capcity and CO2 emissions reduction and between MW capacity and energy cost savings to make projections for future results.
 I found that after installing 100MW of solar PV, New York City would save approximately $16,566,856.46 annually on energy costs, and they would reduce CO2 emissions by 31,797.9 metric tons (see emissions_reductions_energy_savings_projections.xlsx).

-Visit my [Tableau dashboard]([url](https://public.tableau.com/views/NYCSolarReadiness/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)) for a visual view of the data.
+Visit my [Tableau dashboard](https://public.tableau.com/views/NYCSolarReadiness/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) for a visual view of the data.

 Based on my analysis, the following steps are likely most efficient for NYC to reach its goal of installing 100 MW solar PV:
 <ul>
-<li>Install solar PV at all solar ready sites.If it is necessary to quickly make a goal, it makes sense to install solar at sites with higher estimated MW sites first, and not necessarily sites with higher GSF.</li>
+<li>Install solar PV at all solar ready sites.If it is necessary to quickly make a goal, it makes sense to install solar at sites with higher estimated MW sites first, and not necessarily sites with higher GSF.
+List of solar ready sites sorted by estimated MW provided: solar_ready_highest_capacity.xlsx.</li>
 <li>Add the sites I have identified as "under construction" and "actually solar ready" to the list of solar ready sites.</li>
-<li>Don’t necessarily assume there are economies of scale in terms of MW capacity for bigger gsf projects.
-Do higher MW capacity first, cost is lightly correlated (factor) so you get what you pay for.</li>
-<li>Made list sorting by this</li>
-<li>But do other funding sources first</li>
-<li>Will need to do all of them anyway</li>
-<li>For not solar ready, the main reason is roof is both too old and not in good condition.
-Replace these roofs first (as it would have other benefits as well) starting with highest gsf (assumption of some economies of scale)</li>
+<li>The main reason that sites are not solar ready is that the roof is both too old and not in good condition.
+Replace these roofs first (as they would be most likely to need replacement anyway) starting with highest square footage (assumption of some economies of scale in roof replacement).
+List of roof replacement eligible sites sorted by GSF provided: eligible_for_roof_replacement.xlsx.</li>
-<li>Made list sorted by this</li>
-<li>Projections of energy savings and MT CO2 reduction at 100MW</li>
+<li>The main benefits that will come from reaching the goal of 100MW solar PV installed on NYC government buildings include: New York City would save approximately $16,566,856.46 annually on energy costs, and they would reduce CO2 emissions by 31,797.9 metric tons (see emissions_reductions_energy_savings_projections.xlsx).</li>
 </ul>